raspberrypilearning/3d-printed-astro-pi-flight-case/worksheet2.md

 # 3D printed Astro Pi flight case

-When you're happy with the 3D printed parts you can proceed to installing the hardware.
+When you're happy with the 3D printed parts you can proceed with installing the hardware.

 ## Fold the camera ribbon